 THE ABANDONED FACTORY IN GEORGIA

-Because of the many industrial sites the state developed a rail link to transport sand and manganese ore to Zestaphoni.
+Because of the many industrial sites, the state developed a rail link to transport sand and manganese ore to Zestaphoni.
 Some old trains are rusting on the old Darkveti Sand factory grounds.
 I visited this abandoned sand producer along the Kvirila river in 2019.
-Although most of the buildings are abandoned today, the site is still used by a small business.
+Although most of the buildings are abandoned today, a small business still uses the site.